-- After starting the engine, fully depress the foot brake pedal before shifting the shift lever to the D, R, 2 or 1 position.
-Be sure the vehicle is fully stopped before attempting to shift the shift lever. - Keep the foot brake pedal depressed and shift into a driving gear. - Release the foot brake, then gradually start the vehicle in motion.
+- After starting the engine, fully depress the foot brake pedal before shifting the shift selector lever to the D (Drive), R (Reverse), 2 or 1 position.
+Be sure the vehicle is fully stopped before attempting to shift the shift selector lever. - Keep the foot brake pedal depressed and shift into a driving gear. - Release the foot brake, then gradually start the vehicle in motion.

-The automatic transmission is designed so the foot brake pedal MUST be depressed before shifting from P to any drive position while the ignition switch is ON.
+The automatic transmission is designed so the foot brake pedal MUST be depressed before shifting from P (Park) to any drive position while the ignition switch is ON.

-The shift lever cannot be moved out of P and into any of the other gear positions if the ignition key is turned to LOCK or if the key is removed.
+The shift lever cannot be moved out of P (Park) and into any of the other gear positions if the ignition key is turned to LOCK or if the key is removed.

-When the battery charge is low, the shift lever can be moved if the ignition switch is in the ACC position.
+If the battery charge is low, the shift selector lever can be moved if the ignition switch is in the ACC position.